rachit995/CSCI-S-33a-final-project/README.md

 ### Overview

-Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a watchlist and list the listing on a map.
+Bidster is an auction site where users can create listings for auctioning items.
+Users can bid on listings, comment on listings, add listings to their watchlist, rate listings and close listings.
+Users can also view listings on a map.
+The description can be generated using GPT-3.
+The description is generated using the title and category of the listing.
+The site is mobile responsive and works well on mobile devices.

 ### How to run